-Q5.
-What can I do if I cannot access the Internet even though the configuration is finished?
+Q4.
+What should I do if I cannot access the internet even though the configuration is finished?

 - Visit http://tplinkwifi.net, and log in to with the username and password you set for the router. - 2.
 Go to Status to check WAN status: